AuditDeploy/Builder/README.md

 - call GetRepoURL:
   - check for repo after 'init' or 'config'
   - return repo string
-- check "BUILDER_HIDDEN_DIR', if "", clone into tempRepo dir (used for 'config')
+- check "builder_HIDDEN_DIR', if "", clone into tempRepo dir (used for 'config')
 - clone repo into hiddenDir

 #### 3. YamlParser: